 - Eat the butternut squash quickly after cooking.
 As it sits, it starts to steam from the inside and the crust that has formed on the fries/cubes starts to soften as well.
 The texture is best right out of the air fryer.

-- For the quickest and easiest clean up (and to avoid the butternut squash from sticking to the air fryer basket), put down parchment paper or silicone liner in the basket.
+- For the quick and easy clean up (and to avoid the butternut squash from sticking to the air fryer basket), put down parchment paper or silicone liner in the basket.

 Time saving tips

-Use store bought butternut squash cubes.
+- Use store bought cubes.
 Be sure to take the time to cut down the cubes so they are mostly uniform in size to allow for even cooking.

 Here are some great spices: